Kray-G/kacc/docs/Lexer.md

 ### For Parser

-**DO NOT USE** these methods because this method should be used only by a parser.
+**DO NOT USE** these methods because these methods should be used only by a parser.

 #### reset(text)